 Dr. Scutchfield: One of the major functions of the National Coordinating Center is to, on a periodic basis, review the available literature on PHSSR and to make relevant studies available through the National Library of Medicine and through our websites.

-In addition, two studies have been commissioned by the federal government to examine issues related to the financing of public health activities in the U.S. Both studies are seeking to review empirical literature, data, and related evidence concerning financing mechanisms and spending patterns for public health activities in the U.S., and the health and economic effects of these investments—who pays, how much, for what, through what financing mechanisms, how do these patterns vary across the U.S. and change over time, and what are their health and economic effects.
+In addition, two studies have been commissioned by the federal government in recent weeks to examine issues related to the financing of public health activities in the U.S. Both studies are seeking to review empirical literature, data, and related evidence concerning financing mechanisms and spending patterns for public health activities in the U.S., and the health and economic effects of these investments—who pays, how much, for what, through what financing mechanisms, how do these patterns vary across the U.S. and change over time, and what are their health and economic effects.
 We anticipate that our various resources are going to be used, and we’ve already had some contacts and discussions with researchers conducting one of the studies.
 And I anticipate hearing from GAO [Government Accountability Office] as well to help provide the information that will allow them to effectively look at the literature and try to draw some conclusions around these issues of financing public health services.

 This commentary originally appeared on the RWJF New Public Health blog.